crash0verride11/DarkLight-qBittorent-WebUI/README.md

 # Installation
 Instructions for using my Alternate WebUI:
 * Start with the instructions on alternate UI usage from the [qBittorent Master](https://github.com/qbittorrent/qBittorrent/wiki/Developing-alternate-WebUIs-(WIP)) (Download the files and place them in the inidcated locations)
-	* You can ignore the step adding the icons to the public folder.
-(A lot of unused files)
+	* You can ignore the qBittorent Master public folder
 * Download the DarkLight UI files
 	* **DarkLight Public folder:** The entire DarkLight public folder can replace the qBittorrent Master version.
 	* **DarkLight Private folder:** Here I've only included the files I've modified.
 Move, and overwrite as necessary, the new DarkLight files to their matching [qBittorent Master](https://github.com/qbittorrent/qBittorrent/wiki/Developing-alternate-WebUIs-(WIP)) file locations.
-Just be sure the dark folder is inside the icons folder (private/icons/dark/iconfiles.svg)
+Just be sure the dark folder is inside the icons folder (private/icons/dark/iconfiles.svg for an example path)
 * Follow the [Instructions](https://github.com/qbittorrent/qBittorrent/wiki/Alternate-WebUI-usage) in the qBittorrent master for activating the new webUI.

 # Post-Installation
 * Issues with parts of the UI not showing as dark may be a result of existing cached website data.
-To clear your cache on different browsers try the following: (some methods clear all website data)
+To clear your cache on different browsers try (some methods clear all website data):
 	* Firefox: https://support.mozilla.org/en-US/kb/how-clear-firefox-cache
 	* Chrome: https://support.google.com/accounts/answer/32050?hl
 	* Safari: https://www.macrumors.com/how-to/clear-safari-cache/

 # Compatibility
-This should be the primary indicator of compatibility.
+This should be the primary indicator of compatibility (aside from imag files).
 ![Preview image](https://github.com/raylanser/DarkLight-qBittorent-WebUI/blob/master/compatibility.png)